bcgov/bcparks-staff-portal/backend/README.md

 ```

 To manually restart the `nodemon` process, type `rs<enter>` in the terminal.
 (Or stop it with `CTRL+C` and run `npm run dev` again.)

+### Code formatting

+The Dev Container is configured with Prettier and ESLint.
+Code will be automatically formatted on save.